Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/mirror.rst

    If *All Groups* is checked, all assignations to these kind of groups will be replaced by the symmetrical counterpart, also keeping the old weights.
 Topology Mirror
-   Mirror for meshes which are not 100% symmetric.
+   Mirror for meshes which are not fully symmetric.

-Usually only one of those operations (*Mirror Weights*, *Flip Groups Names*) will be performed, though you can tick both at the same time, if you know what you are doing (these 2 operations could even cancel each other).
+Usually only one of those operations (*Mirror Weights*, *Flip Groups Names*) will be performed, though you can activate both at the same time, if you know what you are doing (these two operations could even cancel each other).